-ART 111F DRAWING II
+ART 111F DRAWING II Two credit hours

 Prerequisite: Art 110.

 An extension of Art 110 that includes an introduction to figure drawing and pastels.
 Students begin formulating a unique personal vision and style while familiarizing themselves with more advanced pictorial strategies.